 During the 86th Regular Legislative Session, Senate Bill 2 ("SB 2") was passed and signed by the Governor, with an effective date (as to those provisions discussed herein) of January 1, 2020, and the provisions described herein are effective beginning with the 2020 tax year.
-See "SELECTED FINANCIAL INFORMATION" for a description of the District's current total tax rate.
+See "SELECTED FINANCIAL INFORMATION" for a description of the District's current total tax rate and projected 2023 total tax rate.
 Debt service and contract tax rates cannot be reduced by a rollback election held within any of the districts described below.